 Finding the best dog nail clippers and trimmers

 When doing home nail care, you’ll want to invest in high-quality, appropriately sized clippers for your dog.
 Choose dog nail clippers with a sharp blade made especially for dogs so as not to crush the nail.
 If the blade is sharp, it’s less likely that a nail will be pulled or cracked.
-An emery board or file can smooth out any rough edges and give your dog’s nails a more rounded appearance.
+An emery board or pet nail grinder can smooth out any rough edges and give your dog’s nails a more rounded appearance.

 There are different types of clippers that work better with some dogs than others.

 Guillotine clippers are best for small to medium dogs.
-With guillotine clippers, stick the end of your dog’s nail into the hole created by the blades, and squeeze.
+With guillotine clippers, stick the end of your dog’s nail into the hole created by the blades and squeeze.

 How to cut your dog’s nails at home

-If your dog has dewclaws, be sure to trim them as well.
+- If your dog has dewclaws, be sure to trim them as well.

-Reward your dog with a treat after successful clipping to remind them that a nail trim is a positive experience.
+- Reward your dog with a treat after successful clipping to remind them that a nail trim is a positive experience.